nv-morpheus/Morpheus/examples/data_loss_prevention/README.md

 ### Downloading the model (optional)

 Users who are using the pre-built Morpheus Docker container should skip this step.
+Downloading the model locally offers a slight performance benefit, otherwise the model is fetched on-demand, then on subsequent runs a cached copy of the model is used.

-Downloading the model locally offers a slight performance benefit, otherwise the model is fetched on-demand.
 The model is stored in the Morpheus repository using [Git Large File Storage (LFS)](https://git-lfs.github.com/).
 Only those files which are strictly needed to run Morpheus are downloaded by default when the repository is cloned.
 The model can be downloaded using the `fetch_data.py` script.

 ```bash
 git lfs install